dinesh-chow/cricket-analysis/README.md

 A comprehensive data analysis project for exploring cricket player demographics, statistics, and trends across different countries and continents.

+## ⚠️ **Important Data Disclaimer**

+**This is a demonstration project using sample data for educational purposes:**

+- **Player Data:** Sample dataset with basic player information (names, countries, batting/bowling styles)
+- **Performance Statistics:** All career statistics, batting averages, strike rates, and performance metrics are **synthetically generated**
+- **Batting Stroke Analysis:** Demonstration feature using simulated data
+- **Purpose:** Showcase sports analytics dashboard capabilities and data visualization techniques

+**This application does not contain real cricket player statistics or performance data.**

 ## 📊 Project Overview

 This project analyzes a dataset of **17,385 cricket players** from **90 countries** across **6 continents**, providing insights into player demographics, batting/bowling styles, and geographic distribution.